Welcome to the Elementary School

 Steven Caley has been working at the American School of Kuwait since 2010.
 In that time, he has been a classroom teacher, assistant principal, and Director of Student Life and Communications.
 Prior to Kuwait, he taught in Canada and Australia.
 Steven holds a Bachelor of Science, Master of Teaching, Master of Education, and Principal’s Qualifications.
-Currently, Steven is a doctoral student in the Educational Leadership and Change program at the University of Southern California.
+Currently, Steven is a doctoral candidate in the Educational Leadership and Change program at the University of Southern California.

-Ana Allen, Assistant Principal
+Salma Taha, Assistant Principal